The Asymptotic State of Decaying Turbulence: Simulations

-The complete set of simulation parameters is provided in Tables~\ref{tab:sims_k2} and~\ref{tab:sims_k4}, corresponding to the BS and LKB initializations, respectively.
+The complete set of simulation parameters is provided in \hyperref[tab:sims_k2]{tables}~\ref{tab:sims_k2} and~\ref{tab:sims_k4}, corresponding to the BS and LKB initializations, respectively.
 The tables list the initial Taylor-microscale Reynolds number, defined as $Re_{\lambda} = u'\lambda/\nu$ (where $u' = \sqrt{\langle u_iu_i\rangle/3}$ and $\lambda = \sqrt{u'^2/\langle (\partial u/\partial x)^2 \rangle}$), which ranges from 30 to 145.
 The integral scale $L$ is defined as $(3\pi/4)(\int_0^{\infty}k^{-1}E(k)dk)/(\int_0^{\infty}E(k)dk)$.
-To mitigate finite-domain effects, we ensured the initial integral scale $L$ remained small relative to the box size ($L_{box}=2\pi$).
-For the majority of runs, the energetic length scale was fixed at $L_e = L_{box}/35$, resulting in $L \approx 1\%$ of $L_{box}$.
-However, for the high Reynolds number cases (Case 5 in Table~\ref{tab:sims_k2} and Case 2 in Table~\ref{tab:sims_k4}), we further lowered $L_e$ to $L_{box}/70$.
+To mitigate finite-domain effects, we ensured that the initial integral scale $L$ remained small relative to the box size ($L_{\mathrm{box}}=2\pi$).
+For the majority of runs, the energetic length scale was fixed at $L_e = L_{\mathrm{box}}/35$, resulting in $L \approx 1\%$ of $L_{\mathrm{box}}$.
+However, for the high Reynolds number cases (case 5 in \hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2} and case 2 in \hyperref[tab:sims_k4]{table}~\ref{tab:sims_k4}), we further lowered $L_e$ to $L_{\mathrm{box}}/70$.
 This modification yielded initial integral scales as small as $0.58\%$ and $0.54\%$ of the domain size, respectively.
 With increasing $Re_{\lambda}$, the computational mesh size increases to resolve the smallest scales.
-The initial grid resolution $k_{max}\eta$ is approximately unity (see Tables~\ref{tab:sims_k2} and~\ref{tab:sims_k4}).
-As the turbulence decays, $\eta$ grows, naturally increasing the effective resolution; consequently, $k_{max}\eta$ continually exceeds unity, ensuring the flow remains well-resolved.
-The simulation durations are unprecedented, extending up to $2.0 \times 10^5$ initial eddy turnover times ($T_{eddy,0} = L_{t=0}/u'_{t=0}$) for the highest Reynolds number cases.
-We performed multiple simulation runs to generate an adequate ensemble for statistical convergence; the number of realizations is listed in the "Runs" column, with each realization differing by the random seed used to generate the initial velocity field.
+The initial grid resolution $k_{\max}\eta$ is approximately unity (see \hyperref[tab:sims_k2]{tables}~\ref{tab:sims_k2} and~\ref{tab:sims_k4}).
+As the turbulence decays, $\eta$ grows, naturally increasing the effective resolution; consequently, $k_{\max}\eta$ continually exceeds unity, ensuring that the flow remains well resolved.
+The simulation durations are unprecedented, extending up to $2.0 \times 10^5$ initial eddy turnover times ($T_{\mathrm{eddy},0} = L_{t=0}/u'_{t=0}$) for the highest Reynolds number cases.
+We performed multiple simulation runs to generate an adequate ensemble for statistical convergence; the number of realizations is listed in the `Runs' column, with each realization differing by the random seed used to generate the initial velocity field.